jessicascarborough/432-2021/labs/README.md

 # Labs for 432 in Spring 2021

-This page links to all materials for each lab this semester.
+There are six labs this semester.
+The first five are required and linked to specific parts of the course, while the sixth is optional and can be done at any time during the semester.
+This page links to instructions, data and all other materials for each lab.

 - [Lab 01](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab01)
 - [Lab 02](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab02)